kyma-project/kyma-companion/README.md

 poetry self add 'poethepoet[poetry_plugin]'
 ```

-If this plugin is not installed, you may have to run poe as a script within the Poetry environment using `poetry run poe <command>`.
+If you don't install this plugin, you must run poe as a script within the Poetry environment using `poetry run poe <command>`.

 ## Development